The attorneys of Compton & Duling are proud of our legacy in Prince William. We are also innovative thinkers who aren’t

 Partner Maryse Allen has anchored the family law and domestic relations practice since 2002 as a thriving group of attorneys experienced in the challenging balance of resolving family law issues.
-The addition of Meg Patterson has added to the practice and the knowledge of this evolving area of practice.
+The addition of Meg Turlingon has added to the practice and the knowledge of this evolving area of practice.